 When your child is ready for college, a 529 plan can help you be ready, too.
 The name "529" refers to the Internal Revenue Code section that discusses this type of college savings tool.

 Most 529 plans are sponsored by individual states.
 To encourage their residents to save for college, many 529 plans offer significant tax incentives.
-For example, the College SAVE Plan, sponsored by North Dakota, offers a state tax deduction of up to $5,000 ($10,000 if married, filing jointly) to ND taxpayers.
+For example, the College SAVE Plan, sponsored by North Dakota, offers a state tax deduction of up to $5,000 ($10,000 if married, filing jointly) to North Dakota taxpayers.

 Other special features of a 529 include: